-- Math instruction will combine developing fact fluency, problem-solving skills, automaticity, vocabulary, and conceptual understanding by using project-based and hands-on manipulation.
-Our math curriculum includes: - Zearn - After direct, whole-group instruction, your child will engage in small-group learning to either remediate skills they need extra help with or accelerate their thinking with application and creative thinking. - Students will have daily opportunities to discuss a variety of mathematical concepts and explain their thinking with their peers.
+- Math instruction will combine developing fact fluency, problem-solving skills, automaticity, vocabulary, and conceptual understanding by using project-based and hands-on manipulation. - After direct, whole-group instruction, your child will engage in small-group learning to either remediate skills they need extra help with or accelerate their thinking with application and creative thinking. - Students will have daily opportunities to discuss a variety of mathematical concepts and explain their thinking with their peers.